Elahi-cs/nvim-config/README.md

 Allows you to see file edits as an n-ary tree that you can traverse to undo and redo changes.

 ### Harpoon
-Lets you quickly switched between buffers
+Lets you quickly switch between buffers

 ### Telescope
 Uses ``fzf`` to find files within the opened file's folder